Изображения страниц

 "But, Sir, do you know who the Eliza is, whofe praise you have celebrated?"

-you do not regard the fenfe of the verses you fung to me?"
 "No, my Lady, that is of no importance; they are melodious, full of expreffion, and that is enough for a finger."

-"I infift upon it," replied the, "that no one fhall know any thing of them but myfelf; and if your fhould infpire you again, I beg you will referve his production for
+"I infift upon it," replied the, "that no one fhall know any thing of them but myself; and if your

-She waited, with impatience for her Sylph, to thank him for his infpiring her mufic master.
+She waited, with impatience for her Sylph, to thank him for his infpiring her mufic mafter.
 He pretended that he was totally ignorant of the matter; but at the fame time granted that it was reafonable that fine writers fhould be thought to be inspired.

-"They are," faid he," the favourites of the Sylphs, and every one of them has his genie likewife.
+"They are," faid he, "the favourites of the Sylphs, and every one of them has his genie likewife.
 It is, therefore, no furprifing thing, that M. Timotheus fhould have one; and if it fhould infpire him with verfes, which you are pleafed with, he may think himfelf next time, one of the happiest inhabitants of the air."

 The